sulingjie/sulingjie.github.io/_pages/about.md

   - /about.html
 ---
 <p style="text-align:justify; text-justify:inter-ideograph;">
-I am Su Lingjie(苏凌杰), a master student in the second year. from the State Key Laboratory of Intelligent Manufacturing in Huazhong University of Science and Technology (HUST). supervised by Prof. WenLong Li.
-Before this, I obtained bachlor degree in School of Mechanical Science and Engineering in HUST.
+My name is Su Lingjie(苏凌杰), a second-year master's student at the State Key Laboratory of Intelligent Manufacturing Equipment and Technology at Huazhong University of Science and Technology (HUST), under the supervision of Prof. WenLong Li.
+I previously earned my bachlor's degree from the School of Mechanical Science and Engineering at HUST.
 My research focuses on point cloud registration, surface reconstruction, and mesh denoising.
-The research topics provide the robots the ability to percept and understand the surroundings and high quality data for robotic inspection and measurement. <br><br>
+These research topics enhance the ability of robots to perceive and understand their surroundings, providing high-quality data for robotic inspection and measurement. <br><br>

 <strong>Algorithm Theory</strong>: The mathematical theory in my research includs optimization theory, statistics (especially Gaussian Mixture Model and EM algorithm), iterative solution method and preconditioning of linear function, and bilateral filtering method. <br><br>